Introduction to Project Management Job Interview Questions And Answers

 Project Management Job Interview Questions

-Pure management related questions
+1. Pure management-related questions

-Behavioral questions
+2. Behavioral questions

-Situational questions
+3. Situational questions

 Part 1 – Basic Interview Questions

 Q1.
-Tell me more about yourself?
+Tell me more about yourself.

 Answer: And that’s how most interviews get started.
-But stay warned; this seemingly simple question can be a potential landmine for undeserving candidates!
+But stay warned; this simple question can be a potential landmine for undeserving candidates!

 With this straightforward question, the interviewer means to assess:

 - Your personality.
-But of course, this is primarily a behavioral question.
+But, of course, this is primarily a behavioral question.
 Who are you?
 Use this opportunity to share interesting facets of your personality.

 Q2.
-Tell me about your past experience?
+Tell me about your experience.

 Answer: Again, this seems like a harmless question where the interviewer is still getting to know you.
 Right?